Trott/remark-lint-prohibited-strings/README.md

 ## Configuration

-### yes

-`string`, _required_

-Specifies what users will be told to use instead of the matched `no` value (if provided).
-For example, in the configuration above, users will be told to use "GitHub" instead of "Github".

 ### no

 `string`, _optional_

 Specifies the string you wish to prohibit.
 [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) are respected, but can only be supplied as a string.
 If `no` is provided, the value must be a string, and the match is case-sensitive.
 If omitted, then the `no` string will default to be the case-insensitive match of `yes`.
 For example, in the configuration above, users will be told to use "Unix" instead of "unix", or "UNIX".

+### yes

+`string`, _optional_

+Specifies what users will be told to use instead of the matched `no` value (if provided).
+For example, in the configuration above, users will be told to use "GitHub" instead of "Github".

 ### ignoreNextTo